 It is possible to notice, by looking at Table 6, that all participants took less time to complete Scenario 1 in Phase 2 (using DyeVC).
-For Scenario 2, times for Phase 2 were greater than times for Phase 1, but it happens that most of the participants answered quite fast that they did not know a way to find the answers in Phase 1.
+For Scenario 2, times for Phase 2 were in general greater than times for Phase 1, but it happens that most of the participants answered quite fast that they did not know a way to find the answers in Phase 1.
 In Phase 2, as they were able to navigate within DyeVC and find the answers, they took more time.
 The exception was for participant P1, which spent a reasonable time trying to find a way to answer the questions (more details on Section 4.3.3.1).

 Table 7 presents the expected answers to each of the question proposed in both phases.
 Questions 1.1 through 1.3 correspond to Scenario 1, whereas questions 2.1 through 2.4 are related to Scenario 2.

 In Phase 1, each participant used different ways to look for the answers, which are detailed in next sections.
-In Phase 2, participants used correctly DyeVC to find the answers.
+In Phase 2, participants correctly used DyeVC to find the answers.
 Question 1.1 was answered using DyeVC Level 3 visualization (Tracked branches).
 Question 1.3 was answered using Level 4 visualization (Commit History).
 Finally, questions 1.2 and 2.1 through 2.4 were answered using Level 2 visualization (Topology).
 Almost all participants answered all the questions similarly, except for participant P4 in question 1.2 from Phase 1.

 Table 7 – Expected answers to questions proposed in both phases